 Neonatal and Perinatal Medicine

-The Neonatal and Perinatal Medicine curriculum was redesigned through a 5-stage process.
-The new curriculum has been widely consulted on and approved by the College Education Committee.
+A new curriculum for Neonatal / Perinatal Medicine was redesigned through a 5-stage process.
+The curriculum was widely consulted on and approved by the College Education Committee and will be implemented with incoming first year trainees in 2027.

 The new curricula are competency-based programs and include new learning goals, assessment tools, criteria for progression throughout the phases of training, and will be supported by a new technology platform, the Training Management Platform (TMP).